-- 34. In respect of any ASEP where a minimum quantity of incremental capacity is demanded in any quarter National Grid will consider releasing incremental capacity to meet that demand. - 35.
-National Grid will, for the quarter in question plus the subsequent thirty one quarters (or less where this would be beyond the period for which capacity has been offered) determine the net present value4 (NPV) of the revenue from bids for incremental entry capacity which would be accepted if the given quantity of incremental entry capacity was released. - 36.
-If the NPV equals at least 50% of the "estimated project value", then National Grid would seek approval from the Authority to designate that quantity of incremental capacity as incremental obligated entry capacity under the terms of the Licence.
-There would be a presumption that such incremental capacity should be released and allocated to Users.
+- 40. 34.
+In respect of any ASEP where a minimum quantity of incremental entry capacity is demanded in any quarter National Grid will consider releasing incremental entry capacity to meet that demand. - 41.
+35. National Grid will, for the quarter in question plus the subsequent thirty one quarters (or less where this would be beyond the period for which capacity has been offered), determine the net present value4 (NPV) of the revenue from bids for incremental obligated entry capacity which would be accepted if the given quantity of incremental obligated entry capacity was released. - The "quarter in question" will normally be the first quarter following the default lead time referred to in paragraph 46 where the aggregate volume of valid bids received first exceeds or equals the quantity of non-incremental obligated entry capacity plus the quantity of incremental obligated entry capacity that is being considered.
+However, at any given ASEP more than one quantity of incremental obligated entry capacity may be considered in which case the NPV test may be applied from more than one quarter.
+All values will be discounted to the relevant quarter on a quarterly basis using an annual discount factor of 8.3% (6.25% plus inflation). - 43.
+36. If the NPV equals at least 50% of the "estimated project value", then National Grid would seek approval frommake a proposal to the Authority to designate release that quantity of incremental entry capacity as incremental obligated entry capacity under the terms of the Licence, as detailed in paragraph 22.
+There would be a presumption that such incremental obligated entry capacity should be released and allocated to Users.
 The "estimated project value" for each capacity level will be calculated in accordance with chapter 3 and published alongside incremental step prices.
 A simple example showing how the NPV test works is given in Appendix 2.